Dec 05, 2025

 Notes

-A letter grade of C or better is required for all prerequisite courses prior to taking subsequent departmental and non-departmental prefix courses.
+A letter grade of C or better is required for all prerequisite courses prior to taking subsequent departmental prefix courses.
 A letter grade of C or better is required for all graded departmental prefix courses applied to the degree program.

 Social and Behavioral Science Electives are to be selected from the K-State Core topic 5 requirements for General Education.